3mdeb/conferences/2025/fosdem/automating-low-level-firmware-validation-with-rf.md

 # Agenda

-- Introduction to Dasharo Open Source Firmware Validation (OSFV)
-- Current state
+- History
+- Dasharo OSFV and RF
-- Recent improvements
+- Hardware support
 - Interfacing with hardware
-- Robot Framework
+- Example scenarios
-- Work in progress - current priorities
 - Q&A

 ---